-It’s safe to say that wide leg jeans or flare jeans are not the first choice of pants when it comes to styling ankle boots.
+It’s safe to say that wide leg jeans or flare jeans can seem daunting when styling ankle boots.
 But not only are they easier to pair together than you might think, but booties often look incredibly classy and high fashion when paired with wide leg jeans.

 Medium and high ankle boots work well for this style.
 This may seem unexpected, but these styles will perfectly complete the streamlined look without showing a sliver of skin of your ankle when walking.

 We’re seeing more and more straight leg jeans in stores and on the streets, and thankfully, it’s just as easy to pair ankle boots with this style as skinny jeans!
 In fact, they may be even easier to style, since they don’t have to be tucked or rolled.

 When wearing this style, it’s all about finding a pair of jeans with the perfect inseam.
 Full-length ankle jeans will usually fall seamlessly over the shaft of your boot, but you’ll want to pay closer attention with cropped styles.

 While cropped straight leg jeans often end up working perfectly with ankle boots, you want to make sure there isn’t too much space between the top of your boot and the hem of your jeans.
 This can create an unflattering effect that looks awkward and cuts off the line of the leg.

 For this reason, make sure to keep the gap between the boots and jeans less than an inch wide.
 Depending on the length of jeans, low, medium, and high ankle boots can all work well with this style.